aldenbernsteinn/CY.AI/README.md

 Includes a custom chat box and custom voice-to-voice function that facitilitaes conversation between user and AI.

 ALL dependencies are completely free.
-WILL work instantly locally on a computer.
-Require VPS or Cloud Services to run on a Website.
+Will work instantly locally on a computer.
+Requires VPS or Cloud Services to run on a Website.

 Please see instructions bellow: